Kamimine, Saga: Education

+Kamimine has one public elementary school and one public junior high school by the town government.
+The town does not have a high school.

 Transportation

-Air

-The closest airports are Saga Airport and Fukuoka Airport.

-Rail
+Railways

 The Nagasaki Main Line runs through Kamimine, but there are no stations within the town borders.
-The closest station is Yoshinogari-kōen Station in neighboring Yoshinogari.
+The closest station is Yoshinogari-kōen Station on the JR Kyushu Nagasaki Main Line in neighboring Yoshinogari.

-Road
+Highways

-Expressways: The Nagasaki Expressway runs through Kamimine, but there are no interchanges within the town borders.
+The Nagasaki Expressway runs through Kamimine, but there are no interchanges within the town borders.
 The closest interchange is the Higashisefuri Interchange in neighboring Yoshinogari.